(Non-)vanishing results for extensions between simple outer functors on free groups: Introduction

-It is natural to wonder whether the stable cohomology of $\Out(\FreeGroup)$ with twisted coefficients could also be related to certain $\Ext$ groups, with the category $\CatFuncGr$ replaced with the full subcategory $\CatOutFuncGr$ of functors invariant under all conjugations.
-This stable cohomology has already been determined by Randal-Williams \cite{Randal18}, using a different approach.
-In contrast, no analogue to Djament's result \cite{Dja19} is known, and we will see in this paper that an analogue to Vespa's result \cite{Ves18} would have to be significantly more complicated in $\CatOutFuncGr$.

-Nevertheless, since its introduction in \cite{PV18}, the category $\CatOutFuncGr$ of \emph{outer functors} has been observed to play an important role in multiple parts of mathematics, including Hochschild--Pirashvili (co)homology \cite{TW19, PV18}, string topology as well as embedding and mapping spaces \cite{TW19}, configuration spaces on a wedge sum of circles \cite{GH22}, cohomology of (tropical) moduli spaces of curves \cite{BCGY21, BCGY23} and Jacobi diagrams in handlebodies \cite{Katada23, Katada21}.
+A functor $F\in \CatFuncGr$ is called \emph{polynomial} if certain \emph{cross-effect functors} associated to $F$ vanish (Definition \ref{def:polynomial-functors}).
+The \emph{degree} of $F$ is then defined to be the maximal index of a non-vanishing cross-effect functor.
+By functoriality, for any functor $F\in\CatFuncGr$ evaluation at $\FreeGroup$ gives a $\Aut(\FreeGroup)$-representation $F(\FreeGroup)$.
+Powell and Vespa introduced in \cite{PV18} the full subcategory $\CatOutFuncGr$ of \emph{outer functors}, whose objects are those functors $F$ for which the inner automorphisms $\operatorname{Inn}(\FreeGroup)$ act trivially on $F(\FreeGroup)$, or in other words $F(\FreeGroup)$ is a representation of $\Out(\FreeGroup)$.
+Since its introduction, this category has been observed to play an important role in multiple parts of mathematics, including Hochschild--Pirashvili (co)homology \cite{TW19, PV18}, string topology as well as embedding and mapping spaces \cite{TW19}, configuration spaces on a wedge sum of circles \cite{GH22}, cohomology of (tropical) moduli spaces of curves \cite{BCGY21, BCGY23} and Jacobi diagrams in handlebodies \cite{Katada23, Katada21, Ves22}.
+It has been observed that some of the outer functors studied there provide examples of highly non-trivial representations of $\Out(\FreeGroup)$.